Nochala/DynamicTrafficColors/README.md

 If you run into bugs, have suggestions, or want to share screenshots, open an issue or leave feedback on the mod page.

 ---

-## Preview section idea

-If you want to make this page look even better, add screenshots or GIFs under this section:

 ```md
 ## Screenshots